Tokyo Olympics sponsorship scandal widens with more arrests

-TOKYO (AP) — Bribery allegations against a former Tokyo Olympics organizing committee member widened Tuesday as Japanese prosecutors “re-arrested” Haruyuki Takahashi in a case involving suspected payments from a publisher which became a sponsor for the Games.
+TOKYO (AP) — Bribery allegations against a former Tokyo Olympics organizing committee member widened Tuesday as Japanese prosecutors “rearrested” Haruyuki Takahashi in a case involving suspected payments from a publisher which became a sponsor for the Games.

-The latest allegations center on 76 million yen ($540,000) Takahashi received from Tokyo-based publishing company Kadokawa, according to Tokyo District prosecutors.
+The latest allegations center on $540,000 Takahashi received from Tokyo-based publishing company Kadokawa, according to Tokyo District prosecutors.
 The sponsorship allowed Kadokawa, which also makes films and games, to publish programs and other books related to the Tokyo Olympics.

 Also arrested Tuesday were two Kadokawa officials, Toshiyuki Yoshihara and Kyoji Maniwa, who allegedly deposited the money.

 Takahashi has been in detention since being arrested last month on suspicion of receiving bribes from clothing manufacturer Aoki Holdings.
-He was formally charged Tuesday with receiving 51 million yen ($360,000) in bribes from Aoki.
+He was formally charged Tuesday with receiving $360,000 in bribes from Aoki.

 Three Aoki officials were also charged with paying bribes.
 The money was deposited into a bank account of Takahashi’s company from October 2017 to March this year, in Aoki’s bid to become an Olympic sponsor and make licensed products, prosecutors said.